AllanHasegawa/Tempo/README.md

 # Tempo

-A Kotlin library for Android to get the time from multiple sources: SNTP, GPS; or your own time source.
+A Kotlin library for Android to get the current time from multiple sources: SNTP, GPS; or your own time source.

 *Why is it important?*

 > System.currentTimeMillis() [...] can be set by the user [...] so the time may jump backwards or forwards unpredictably.
 >
 > -- <cite>https://developer.android.com/reference/android/os/SystemClock.html.
 July, 2017.</cite>

+You can check how Tempo works in this [blog post](https://medium.com/@AllanHasegawa/tempo-a-new-android-library-to-get-the-time-from-multiple-sources-276f7fcff7b7).

 ## Basic usage